tommedema/serverless-aws-crud-starter/README.md

 ### Prerequisites

-1. node, aws cli
+1. Node.js
+2. AWS cli
-2. create aws account with api user with administrator rights
+3. AWS account with an API user with administrator rights

+### Installation
+1. `$ git clone repo`
+2. edit `package.json` with your project's name, AWS region, and optionally define your domain names (per stage)
 3. define aws profile based on project name and stage
+4. `npm install`
+5. `$ STAGE=dev npm run deploy`

 ### AWS profile configuration
 For security reasons, each project and stage combination is recommended to run on its own sandboxed AWS account.
 If you are running multiple non-production environments, it's acceptable to deploy these to the same account, but you still need to create an AWS profile for each.
 A AWS profile is named after the project's name postfixed by a hyphen (`-`) and the name of your stage.
 You should add these profiles to your `~/.aws/credentials` file.
 For example: